Free FAFSA Guide

-In addition to the Free Application for Federal Student Aid (FAFSA) and, perhaps, the CSS/Financial Aid PROFILE form, some schools require financial aid applicants to complete the school’s own financial aid applications or forms to determine eligibility for institutional aid.
+In addition to the Free Application for Federal Student Aid (FAFSA®) and, perhaps, the CSS Profile™ form, some schools require financial aid applicants to complete the school’s own financial aid applications or forms to determine eligibility for institutional aid.

 Colleges and universities may require the student to complete supplemental financial aid forms and applications for the purposes of awarding institutional or private student aid funds.
 Institutional aid applications allow colleges and universities to distribute scholarship and other financial aid from the school’s own resources.
-Some of these scholarships and financial aid programs have special data requirements that are not necessarily collected by the two national application forms, the FAFSA and CSS/Financial Aid PROFILE.
-Some colleges use their own financial aid application instead of the CSS/Financial Aid PROFILE.
+Some of these scholarships and financial aid programs have special data requirements that are not necessarily collected by the two national application forms, the FAFSA and CSS Profile.
+Some colleges use their own financial aid application instead of the CSS Profile.

 To determine if a college or university requires its own aid application to be completed in addition to the FAFSA, students should review the aid application procedures and deadline dates posted on each college’s financial aid web site.

 Copyright © 2019 by Edvisors.com.
 All rights reserved.